Sploder12/translatOCR/README.md

 ## So far:
 - [x] Live webcam streaming to webpage
 - [x] Drag and Drop to webpage
+- [ ] Make option to use either camera or drag and drop
+- [ ] Find text from either image or camera
+- [ ] Translating

 ## Dependencies:
 #### Python 3